-At Shepherd, Smith, Edwards, and Kantas, our savvy Buffalo investment fraud attorneys represent investors throughout New York who have suffered financial losses due to the misconduct, mismanagement, or negligence of their broker-dealers or investment advisors.
+At Shepherd, Smith, Edwards, and Kantas, our savvy New York securities attorneys represent investors throughout New York who have suffered financial losses due to the broker misconduct, mismanagement, or negligence of their broker-dealers or investment advisors.

-Your financial advisor should be someone that you can trust with always having your best interests in mind when making any product recommendations or implementing a particular investing strategy for your portfolio, a financial advisor must do so knowing that your investment portfolio is not at risk.
+Your financial advisor should be someone you can trust with always having your best interests in mind.
+When making any product recommendations or implementing a particular investing strategy for your portfolio, a financial advisor must do so knowing that your investment portfolio is not at risk.

-Unfortunately, stockbroker and investment advisor fraud do happen, collectively costing investors billions of dollars each year.
-If you think that your financial losses could have been avoided were it not for the actions of your registered representative, you should speak with someone at our experienced Buffalo securities fraud law firm right away.Types of Securities Fraud & Brokerage Firm Misconduct
+Unfortunately, stockbroker and investment advisor fraud happen, costing investors billions of dollars each year.
+If you think that your financial losses could have been avoided were it not for the actions of your registered representative, you should speak with one of our experienced Buffalo securities lawyers right away.Types of Securities Fraud & Brokerage Firm Misconduct

 Some ways in which brokers and investment advisors can cause their customers to lose money include:

-- Making unsuitable investment recommendations that are not in alignment with your financial goals, investing experience, or risk tolerance level.
+- Making unsuitable investment recommendations that do not align with your financial goals, investing experience, or risk tolerance level.